By Erin Lewis, Tennessee Wildlife Federation intern

 - Fort Loudon Lake is a reservoir located in East Tennessee with an expanse of about 20 square miles of water surface and 379 square miles of shoreline.
 While Fort Loudon Lake is known for its bass fishing, especially black bass, anglers are also likely to catch some crappie, both white and black.
 It is also a prime location to catch some sizable catfish.
 Bald eagles are also known to cruise the waters of Fort Loudon.

 - Cherokee Lake produces striper, black bass, sauger, walleye, crappie, and sunfish.

 - Melton Hill Reservoir is located on the Clinch River in East Tennessee.
-The reservoir predominantly holds striped and largemouth bass, white crappie, skipjack herring, sauger and stripers.
-Two popular fishing spots in the reservoir – the warm water discharge from the Bull Run Steam Plant and the tail waters below the dam—are known for attracting sizeable populations of game fish species.
+The reservoir predominantly holds striped and largemouth bass, white crappie, skipjack herring, sauger, and stripers.
+Two popular fishing spots in the reservoir—the warm water discharge from the Bull Run Steam Plant and the tailwaters below the dam—are known for attracting sizable populations of game fish species.
 In the winter, these waters attract bass and crappie to spawn.

 - Hiwassee River is an excellent fly fishing destination.
-The constant water temperature allows for year-round trout fishing but fishermen can also expect to hook some stripers.
+The constant water temperature allows for year-round trout fishing and fishermen can also expect to hook some stripers.

 - Woods Reservoir is a unique destination with quiet waters completely surrounded by Arnold Air Force Base.
 The Tennessee Wildlife Resources Agency manages the reservoir and has rated it one of the top three crappie lakes in the state based on per-acre production.
 Along with crappie, the 4,000 acres of surface water houses populations of largemouth and smallmouth bass, muskie, walleye, and catfish.
 The best location for largemouth bass is in the upper half of the lake.